Breeze/breeze.github.io/doc-js/metadata-by-hand.md

 # Go deeper

-Let's look at the JavaScript metadata for the "Code Camper" model from John Papa's Plural Sight course, "[**Building Data-Centric Single Page Applications with Breeze**](http://www.pluralsight.com/courses/table-of-contents/building-single-page-applications-breeze)".
+Let's look at the JavaScript metadata for the "Code Camper" model from John Papa's Plural Sight course, "<a href="http://www.pluralsight.com/courses/table-of-contents/building-single-page-applications-breeze" target="_blank">**Building Data-Centric Single Page Applications with Breeze**</a>".

 ### The Model